marusqq/Super-Mario/README.md

 bin -> all the .class files,
-resources -> all the .png and .mp3 files used, src -> all the .java files,
+resources -> all the .png and .mp3 files used, src -> all the .java files, map -> files used for loading the map, info -> info about the hierarchy, etc.